 There is a saying ” without Hendl, it’s not Oktoberfest”.
 Around 510,000 Brathendl are sold at Oktoberfest München every year!
 What is a Brathendl?
 It’s a roasted chicken!
 What makes it special?
 The crispy flavorful skin.
 You can get that flavor at home with Hänchen Würzsalz (German Poultry Seasoning)… or plenty of salt and paprika.

 A Brotzeit platter consists of Aufschnitt (cold cuts), Käse (cheese), Obaztda, Schmalz (flavored rendered fat served as a spread), tomatoes, pickles, radishes… and the list goes on.
-Served up on a wooden platter, with German Rye bread and/or Pretzels, it often sits in the middle of the table for others to share.
+Served up with German Rye bread and/or Pretzels, it often sits in the middle of the table for others to share.
 Get more ideas here-Brotzeit

 When this arrives on your plate, you KNOW you are in Germany.
 Basically, it’s a slow roasted pork knuckle.
 The fat is crisped and brown… the meat is tender and delicious.
 And it’s good for soaking up all that beer.

 This “salad” made from German Sausage (like a ring bologna), cheese, pickles, radishes, onions and herbs tossed in a vinaigrette type sauce is delicious on bread as a meal… or maybe as an in-between snack.
-Find a recipe here–> Bavarian Sausage Salad
+Find a similar recipe here–> Schinken, Käse, Ei Salat

 Pork products are all over German Menus… and while Schweine Braten (Pork Roast) may be similar to Schweinehaxen, it’s a different cut of meat.
 Made from Pork Shoulder, it arrives in slices on your plate, often with Knödel (dumplings) and LOTS and LOTS of delicious gravy.

 Stecklerfisch get their name in a typical German descriptive way… It’s a Fish… on a Stick.
 Then it’s put over hot coals head down and marinated.
 The fish arrives whole on your plate (yup…head, tail and all!).
 Peel back the skin and dig in.

 Wurstl are Sausages….You will find Weisswurst (White Veal Sausage often served in Broth), Bockwurst, Cervelatwurst (smoked sausage), Blutwurst (Blood Sausage), Bratwurst (Sausages made from Pork or Veal, often grilled), Knackwurst (fat “hot dogs”) und Wiener (skinny “hot dogs”) ….
 Some are served in Brötchen, others on a plate with sides like sauerkraut.
 Here is your chance to try them all.